 Planning Reliable and Resilient Grid Interconnections in the Context of Load Growth, DER Integration and Extreme Weather Events

-Customers want electricity that is safe, available, affordable and reliable.
+Customers want electricity that is safe, affordable and reliable.
 Some want it to be clean.
 Most of them are connected to the grid.
 Some require new service connections or interconnections.

 Here is the question: How do we plan resilient and reliable grid interconnections to deliver excellent power quality to customers, while ensuring grid investments are sustainable, affordable and cost-effective?